TuplexLanguage/site/docs/essential_features.md

 * Context-free, consistent, left-to-right type expression syntax
 * Syntactically unified function/lambda construct

-Work in progress:
+Mostly completed:
-* Intuitive and unified syntax for arrays, collection types, ranges, and sequencors / iterators
+* Intuitive and unified syntax for arrays, collection types, ranges, and sequencers / iterators

 ### Strong yet easy to use type system

 * Strong, compile-time type checking
 * All values are syntactically treated as objects, but without "boxing" overhead
 * Generic types, parameterizable with both types and values
-* Consistent polymorphism (all values are objects) with single inheritance plus interfaces
+* Consistent polymorphism (all values can be treated as objects) with single inheritance plus interfaces
 * Automatic type inference
 * Safe and intuitive type checking and type conversion
 * Values and types are immutable by default, must be explicitly declared as modifiable

-Work in progress:
+Mostly completed:
 * Type-safe references; no null reference vulnerability
 * Value/object initialization guarantees